saurabhstha/Week-1/README.md

 Also it is Ratio variable because there is meaninful zero(No downloads) with interval properties(10-20 downloads and 30-40 downloads have same difference)</br>

 b.
 The names of the bands that were downloaded.
-	Nominal variable because each band has their own identity and has a meaning, has no meaningful order.&nbsp;
+	<br>Nominal variable because each band has their own identity and has a meaning, has no meaningful order.</br>
 c.
 The position in the iTunes download chart.
         Ordinal variable because position tells us the order of ranking; first, second, third.
 <brd.
 The money earned by the bands from the downloads.